Null Distance and Temporal Functions: Introduction

 Section 2 introduces definitions and results from Lorentzian and metric geometry that will be used throughout.
 Section 3 focuses on the notion of null distance.
 Section 4 presents the proof of Theorem~\ref{thm:inequality}.
 Finally, Section 5 discusses regular cosmological time functions and establishes Theorem~\ref{thm:initial_level_set}.

 \paragraph*{Acknowledgments.}

-Part of this work was carried out during a research stay at the group of Prof.~Michael Kunzinger at the University of Vienna, which is supported in part by the Austrian Science Fund (FWF) [Grant DOI 10.55776/EFP6].
-I am especially grateful to Tobias Beran, whose insights and ideas have been a great source of inspiration.
+Part of this work was carried out during a research stay at the University of Vienna in the group of Prof.~Michael Kunzinger, which is partly supported by the Austrian Science Fund (FWF) [Grant DOI 10.55776/EFP6].
+I am grateful to Chiara Rigoni for giving me the opportunity to join the group and for proposing the topic.
+I am especially thankful to Tobias Beran, whose insights and ideas have been a valuable source of inspiration.
 I also wish to thank Professors Christina Sormani and Anna Sakovich for their interest in this work.
-Finally, I am sincerely grateful to my thesis advisor, Prof.~Stefano Pigola, for welcoming my research proposal with openness and for engaging in helpful discussions that contributed to its improvement.
+Finally, I am sincerely grateful to my thesis advisor, Prof.~Stefano Pigola, for welcoming my research proposal with openness and for engaging in constructive discussions that contributed to its improvement.